MacroMachines/shadertoy/README.md

 and source editor to help me learn openGL / shader language.

-Upon load, it will retrieve the gallery images from http://glsl.heroku.com which is a bit slow because the images are in html source and base64 encoded, the conversion to UIImage takes longer than I would have expected.
+Upon load, it will retrieve the gallery images from http://glsl.heroku.com, which you can then page through as you can on glsl.heroku.com.
+(note -- is a bit slow because the web images are in base64, and the conversion to UIImage takes longer than I would have expected.)

 Then you can select a shader from the gallery, run it, edit it, run again.